 The Georgetown University Master’s in Applied Intelligence program prepares students to undertake complex intelligence projects by applying the analytical frameworks and tools used in the fields of homeland security, cyber intelligence, law enforcement, and business intelligence.

-Upon completing the Applied Intelligence program, you will be able to:
+Upon successfully completing the Master's in Applied Intelligence program, you will be able to:

-Global Competence: Integrate global perspective and international best practices to intelligence analytical products
+Global Competence: Integrate global perspectives and international best practices to intelligence analytical products.

 Simply complete this form to receive additional information about our

 Master's in Applied Intelligence program.

 Choose Your Term

 This program has multiple applications available.
 Please select your preferred term.

 Updated Tuesday, July 20th, 2021 at 12:35 PM EDT